Sep 2, 2014, 5:13 PM EST

-The main silver chart shows Forex silver prices with an array of technical indicators, custom parameters and drawing tools.
+The alternate silver chart shows Forex silver prices with an array of technical indicators, custom parameters and drawing tools.
 Volume bars are also included.
 Silver prices are displayed in your your local time zone by default, but you can also switch to UTC time.
 Be forewarned, it sometimes comes up blank.

 The 24-Hour Kitco Silver Charts are another option in the sub-menu.
 These popular and unique charts reflect 3-days of spot silver price trends superimposed over a 24-hour period.
 This chart includes trading times for various exchanges around the world on the bottom axis.
 They are quite useful for a very quick assessment of near-term silver spot price trends.